tonyleelyy/OpenCore-Hackintosh-Dell-G3-3579/README.md

 ## Update
 - 2020-04-11:

   Updated to MacOS 10.15.4 19E287.
-Changed OpenCore to offical release 0.5.7 ver. and fix the structure of Config.plist.
+Changed OpenCore to offical release 0.5.7 ver. and fixed the structure of Config.plist.

   Updated Lilu, VirtualSMC, AppleALC, WhateverGreen, SMCBatteryManager, NVMeFix.